jarrm5/RedditTopics/README.txt

-The goal is to process the Reddit threads dataset to understand the hot topic people are talking about.
+﻿The goal is to process the Reddit threads dataset to understand the hot topic people are talking about.

 After extracting top 10 news out of your dataset, use Google Api to search through the google and find the most related pictures to the extracted news.
 You should also consider the time in which the topic is related about to find the pictures related to that topic on special time saved on the dataset